oie-mines-paristech/RTE_scenarios/README.md

 These markets are relinked to activities that consume electricity in France.

-Additionally, the Swiss markets rely to a varying extent on imports from neighboring countries (FR + DE + IT + AT), for which a market is also created (orange boundaries in map above):

-* `import from neighboring countries electricity, high voltage` (CH)

-That market itself relies on imports from the rest of Europe, which is provided by the regional IAM market for European electricity (blue boundaries in map above).
+Additionally, the French market relies to a varying extent on imports from neighboring countries.
+These imports are sourced from the rest of Europe, which is provided by the regional IAM market for European electricity (blue boundaries in map above).

 How are technologies mapped?